maplibre/maplibre.github.io/content/news/2024-12-01-maplibre-newsletter-november-2024/index.md

 draft: false
 ---

+November month has seen a lot of updates from across different proejcts in Maplibre ecosystem.
+From ulitple pre-releases for MapLibre GL JS and to groundbreaking udpates in Maplibre Native, there's a lot to explore.

+In addition, a recent survey shed light on user feedback for flutter Maplibre GL.
+Don't forget to check upcoming map events and join us for the monthly meetings to stay connected with the community.

+Let's dive in!

 ## MapLibre GL JS

-We have released versions 5.0.0-pre.5, 5.0.0-pre.6, 5.0.0-pre.7 and 5.0.0-pre.8 this month!
+We have released versions [5.0.0-pre.5](https://github.com/maplibre/maplibre-gl-js/releases/tag/v5.0.0-pre.5), [5.0.0-pre.6](https://github.com/maplibre/maplibre-gl-js/releases/tag/v5.0.0-pre.6), [5.0.0-pre.7](https://github.com/maplibre/maplibre-gl-js/releases/tag/v5.0.0-pre.7) and [5.0.0-pre.8](https://github.com/maplibre/maplibre-gl-js/releases/tag/v5.0.0-pre.8) this month!
-These version introduced most of the breaking changes we have planned for this version.
+These pre-release versions introduced most of the breaking changes we have planned for the version 5.

-For other feature we thought about introducing as a breaking change, we found a solution that does not require a breaking change and we'll see if and when they will be introduced in the future.
+For other features we thought about introducing as a breaking change, we found a solution that does not require a breaking change and we'll see if and when they will be introduced in the future.

 We have solved all the showstopper bugs for this release and there's only a few minor things we would like to include before creating a production ready version.
 To see the current status of version 5 you can follow the initial post in the following issue:

 - https://github.com/maplibre/maplibre-gl-js/issues/3834